asanaei/LLMR/README.md

 vision_cfg <- llm_config(
   provider = "openai",
-  model    = "gpt-4.1",
+  model    = "gpt-5-chat-latest",
   api_key  = Sys.getenv("OPENAI_API_KEY")
 )

 call_llm(
   vision_cfg,
-  c( user = "Describe this picture in five words.",
+  c( system = "you are a scientist",
-     file = tmp)  # tmp is the path for the example plot created above )
+     user = "Describe this picture in five words.", file = tmp)  # tmp is the path for the example plot created above )
 ```